Honor MagicBook 14 full review

 The key press is quite soft and spongy, not giving a huge amount of resistance.
 It’s also softly backlit, so you can see what you’re typing if you’re in a dark room.
 In addition, if you’re worried about your webcam turning on unexpectedly through hacking, then this isn’t a problem.
 The camera is hidden within the keyboard, centred between the F6 and F7 keys.

-Though the privacy side is a bonus, this camera is not at all flattering as the angle sits directly looking up at your chin.
+Though the privacy side is a bonus, this camera isn't at all flattering as the angle sits directly looking up at your chin.
 In addition, whenever you type, your fingers take up most of the screen.
-It’s also only 1Mp, so don’t expect any astounding quality for your zoom calls.
+It’s also only 1Mp, so don’t expect astounding quality for your zoom calls.

 The laptop comes with a fingerprint sensor that you can use to unlock the device.
 However, I did find this to be a little temperamental.
 You still have the option to set a PIN or password otherwise, so this wasn’t a huge issue, but just something to keep in mind.